How to Start a Real Estate Transaction Coordinator Business

 Setting up your business as an LLC or sole proprietor has very different implications regarding business management, taxation, and liability.

-3. Acquire the right license
+3. Acquire the proper license

+Real estate practice is governed by federal, state, and city legislation.
 Given the complexity of real estate law and practice, you’ll need to familiarize yourself with the requirements and regulations mandated by your state.

 Brokers can face penalties for real estate noncompliance, so you must have a firm grasp of real estate compliance standards in your jurisdiction.

-If you plan on providing services to clients across different states, you will need to apply multiple standards simultaneously because each state has its own specific licensing rules.
+The license you need to operate as a real estate transaction coordinator depends on the state where you live and work.
+If you plan to provide services to clients in different states, you will need to apply multiple standards simultaneously because each state has its own specific licensing rules.

-For example, in Texas, working as a transaction coordinator without a license is illegal.
+For example, working as a transaction coordinator without a license in Texas is illegal.

 Research the laws that impact real estate transaction coordinators in your state to ensure your business is properly licensed.